 All of this creates a huge drain on an agency’s capital, staff time, and agency owner’s time!

 What if, instead of hiring producers, an agency hired more service people?
-Well, then the agency owner, who usually is a good producer, could spend more of his time selling and creating growth.
+Well, then the agency owner, who usually is a good producer, could spend more of their time selling and creating growth.

-If you’ve been reading my blog you already know I think that hiring producers is a bad idea for most small agencies.
-Insurance producers take a lot more management time, cost a lot more money than most realize, and actually cause the agency to grow slower in most cases than if the agency owner focused on production.
+If you’ve been reading my blog you already know I think that hiring producers is a bad idea for most small businesses in the insurance industry.
+Insurance agents take a lot more management time, cost a lot more money than most realize, and actually cause the agency to grow slower in most cases than if the agency owner focused on production.

 But, you’re going to ignore my advice, aren’t you?